sabman/aicasts.com/012-transformers-NLP/README.md

 Once you select a model by clicking on it, you’ll see that there is a widget enabling you to try it directly online.
 This way you can quickly test the model’s capabilities before downloading it.

+## The Inference API

+All the models can be tested directly through your browser using the Inference API, which is available on the Hugging Face website.
+You can play with the model directly on this page by inputting custom text and watching the model process the input data.

+The Inference API that powers the widget is also available as a paid product, which comes in handy if you need it for your workflows.
+See the pricing page for more details.